-- Remind the students that the main ways of writing the /ai/ sound are (ai), (a_e), and (ay). - Review the (a_e) spelling of the /ai/ sound, which can be referred to as "(a) hop-over (e)."
-It is important for the students to understand that the (e) in hop-over (e) digraphs is "magic."
-Although it makes no sound in the word, the (e) sends its magic over the preceding consonant, and changes the short vowel sound into a long vowel sound. - •With the students, make a list of words that use the (a_e) spelling and write them on the board.
-Ask the students to make up sentences using some of the words.
-The (a_e) words could also be written onto a bunch-of-grapes shape for display. - •To illustrate the effect that a "magic """ has in a word, try covering it up and then reading the word again.
-For example, cape becomes cap without the magic "".
+- Remind the children that the main ways of writing the /ai/ sound are (ai), (a_e) and (ay). - •Revise the 'a_e' spelling of the /ai/ sound, which can be referred to as 'a hop-over 'e'.
+It is important for the children to understand that the 'e' in hop-over 'e' digraphs is 'magic'.
+Although it makes no sound in the word, the 'e' sends its magic over the preceding consonant and changes the short vowel sound into a long vowel sound. - •With the children, make a list of words that use the <a_e> spelling and write them on the board.
+Ask the children to make up sentences using some of the words.
+The <a_e> words could also be written onto a bunch-of-grapes shape, which can then be used as a word bank for display. - •To illustrate the effect that a 'magic 'e' has in a word, try covering it up and then reading the word again.
+For example, cape becomes cap without the magic 'e'.

-- •Read the spelling words with the students.
-As a class, say the sounds in the regular words and say the letter names in the tricky words only and old. - The last word in the list, baseball, is longer than the rest.
-The students will find this word easier to spell if they split the word up into its two syllables: base and ball.
+- •Read the spelling words with the children.
+As a class, say the sounds in the regular words; then say the letter names in the tricky words only and old. - •The last word in the list, baseball, is longer than the rest.
+The children will find this word easier to spell if they split the word up into its two syllables: 'base' and 'ball'.